topleet/MSR2022/README.md

 X and Y. All relevant variables, including the total number of defects in Y, are stored in the matrix called results.

-We can now take this data for a post analysis, and depict the important insights, mentioned in the paper.
+We can now take this data for an analysis, and depict the important insights, mentioned in the paper.
 ```R
 error <- pmin(abs(results[, 2] - results[, 4]), 1)
 ```
-The code first computed the absolute different between the synthetic beta and the identified beta (with and upper limit of 1 to enable easy conversion to a color).
+The code first computed the absolute difference between the synthetic beta and the identified beta (with an upper limit of 1 to enable easy conversion to a color).
 Both variables should closely correspond to each other withing a good methodology.